bitcoinfees/bitcoinfees.github.io/faq.md

 A 10 min fee graph would, therefore, occasionally have an undefined value.
 To avoid this, we use 12 minutes instead.

+### Is there a way to resize the graph axes?

+Yes!
+Click and drag a box over the graph to set the viewing range.
+Double clicking on the graph then resets the axes.

 ### Why does the fee graph seem to have a floor of 5000 satoshis/kB?

 The floor is determined by the minrelaytxfee setting of my Bitcoin node.
 It's possible you